Sarah Loguen Fraser

 Sarah Marinda Loguen Fraser, née Loguen, (January 29, 1850 – April 9, 1933) was an American physician and pediatrician.
 She was the fourth female African-American physician in the United States, and the first female doctor in the Dominican Republic.

+The daughter of an abolitionist, Fraser grew up in a home that marked a stopping point on the Underground Railroad, where she learned to treat several injuries as a young girl.
+She began her formal medical education in 1873 at the Syracuse University School of Medicine, now the State University of New York Upstate Medical University.
+When she graduated in the spring of 1876, she became the fourth African American woman to earn a medical doctorate.

+She met her husband, a chemist named Dr. Charles Fraser, through Frederick Douglass in 1877.
+After marrying him in 1882, they moved to Puerto Plata, Dominican Republic, where Charles owned a pharmacy.
+Fraser gave birth to her daughter, Gregoria Alejandrina Fraser, in 1883, and complications during childbirth left Fraser unable to conceive again.
+After her husband died in 1894, Fraser and her daughter moved to Washington, D.C., where she lived off-and-on until her death in 1933.

 Early life

 Fraser was the daughter of Jermain Wesley Loguen, a noted abolitionist who had escaped slavery, and his wife Caroline.
-She was born the fifth of eight children at her family home in Syracuse, New York.
-This house became an important stopping point on the underground railroad, eventually giving shelter to approximately 1,500 escaped slaves as they traveled to safety in Canada.
+She was born the fifth of eight children at her family home in Syracuse, New York, and was nicknamed "Tinnie."
+This house became an important stopping point on the Underground Railroad, eventually giving shelter to approximately 1,500 escaped slaves as they traveled to safety in Canada.
 Growing up in this house allowed Fraser to gain experience in treating the injuries and illnesses these people had suffered as a result of their slavery or escape.
+Around the time that she graduated high school, Fraser's father became a bishop in the African Methodist Episcopal Zion Church, so she would ride his circuit with him as his secretary and spend her free time studying German.
+When her father died unexpectedly in September 1872, twenty-two-year-old Fraser became the head of her household.

-She decided to become a physician as a young girl, after seeing a young boy pinned beneath a wagon, vowing "I will never, never see a human being in need of aid again and not be able to help."
-She was supported in her career path by her family physician, Michael D. Benedict, whom she shadowed for five months.
+She decided to become a physician in 1873 shortly after the death of her father, seeing a young boy pinned beneath a wagon and vowing "I will never, never see a human being in need of aid again and not be able to help."
+She was supported in her career path by her family physician, Michael D. Benedict, whom she studied under and shadowed for five months.
 Later on, Benedict would be her instructor in some of her medical courses.

 Fraser was admitted to Syracuse University School of Medicine, now known as State University of New York Upstate Medical University, at age 23.
-Her 1873 enrollment in medical school was celebrated by a local Syracuse newspaper which wrote: "This is women’s rights in the right direction, and we cordially wish the estimable young lady every success in the pursuit of the profession of her choice."
+Her 1873 enrollment in medical school was celebrated by a local Syracuse newspaper which wrote: "This is women's rights in the right direction, and we cordially wish the estimable young lady every success in the pursuit of the profession of her choice."